 Bring PLENTY of socks!
 It is so important to keep your feet clean and dry.
 I love the crew cut socks with my hiking boots and Darn Tough has some fun patterns.

 If your feet get cold at night then you may want to bring some extra socks to sleep in as well.
+Socks are one of my favorite gift ideas for hikers.
+You can never have enough!

 Another basic necessity.
 Don’t forget underwear and girls bring plenty of sports bras.
 Personally, I like to bring a little more than one pair per day.